LogtalkDotOrg/logtalk3/manuals/sources/userman/nomenclature.rst

    library provides implementations of several loop predicates.

 **metaclass**
-   Logtalk objects can play the role of metaclasses by instantiating other objects that play the role of classes.
+   Logtalk objects play the role of metaclasses when instantiated by objects that play the role of classes.

 **method**
    Logtalk uses the terms *method* and *predicate* interchangeably.
-   Predicates canc be defined in objects (and categories).
+   Predicates can be defined in objects (and categories).
 The value of *self* is implicit unlike in Python where it is the first parameter of any method.